Caught On Video: Carmine's Hostess Attacked After Asking Tourists For Proof Of Vaccination

-As CBS2’s Natalie Duddridge reports, this is exactly what some restaurant owners feared when enforcement of the city’s vaccine mandate took effect Monday.
-Staff expected to face pushback and hostility from unvaccinated customers, but not a full blown assault like this.

-Cellphone video shows several women involved in a scuffle that almost knocks over the hostess booth at Broadway and West 90th Street.
+Police say they refused to show proof of vaccination in order to eat inside.READ MORE: New York Lawmakers Push Biden Administration For Air Travel Vaccine Mandate

+As CBS2’s Kevin Rincon reports, vaccination checks are ongoing at the door of the restaurant after the three tourists from Texas assaulted a 24-year-old hostess.

-The NYPD said the 24-year-old hostess was punched, slapped and pushed after she asked the group for proof of vaccination, a new city policy to dine indoors.
+The NYPD said the hostess was punched, slapped and her necklace ripped off after she asked the group for proof of vaccination, a new city policy to dine indoors.

+People needed to be physically pulled off as they nearly knocked over the hostess stand.

+“This turned into a mess.
+And from there, it’s inexcusable, ridiculous,” Carmine’s owner Jeff Banks said.
+“We ID for 21-year-olds all the time at the bar.
+We’ve done training weeks before this talking about the enforcement.”

 NYC Vaccine Mandate: Where And How To Show Proof Of Vaccination For Indoor Activities